filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 To sample a ticket for a given epoch n:
 - Set referenceTipsetOffset = 0
 - While true:
-    - Set referenceTipset = n - referenceTipsetOffset
+    - Set referenceTipsetHeight = n - referenceTipsetOffset
-    - If blocks were mined at referenceTipset:
+    - If blocks were mined at referenceTipsetHeight:
-        - Take the heaviest tipset at referenceTipset
+        - ReferenceTipset = TipsetAtHeight(referenceTipsetHeight)
-        - Return the smallest ticket from that tipset's blocks
+        - Select the block in ReferenceTipset with the smallest final ticket, return its ticket.
-    - If no blocks were mined at n:
+    - If no blocks were mined at referenceTipsetHeight:
         - Increment referenceTipsetOffset
         - (Repeat)
 - If referenceTipsetOffset == 0